TSheridan01/Electric2/README.md

 ### In Progress

 Our team is working to separate extract from the column of County and State in the Count Data set.
-California registration data needs to be pushed to Tableev_registration
+California registration data needs to be pushed to Table ev_registration